cactushead/cactus-light-theme/README.md

 ## * Progress Bars
 Included in this theme is the styling for using alternative progress bars from the default bootstrap ones.
-Please see my MantisBT-progress-bars (comming soon) for full info on how to implement this feature.
+Please see my MantisBT-progress-bars (coming soon) for full info on how to implement this feature.